Becoming a Member of Northwood House Charitable Trust Company Ltd

 Who can become a Member and what does it cost?

-Applications for membership of the Charity are welcome from individuals and organisations from all sectors of the Isle of Wight community, both living in and visiting Cowes and the wider Island.
+Applications for membership of the Company are welcome from individuals and organisations from all sectors of the Isle of Wight community, both living in and visiting Cowes and the wider Island.

 * Individual Adult (a person aged 18 or over):